Bohr1005/xcrypto/README.md

 ## Build rust binary

-For simplicity, the system only supports trading for spot account and cross-margin account, and does not support trading for isolated-margin accounts.
+For simplicity, the system only supports trading for spot account and futures cross-margin account, and does not support trading for isolated-margin accounts.

 The supported market data includes depth and kline data for all periods, which is sufficient for most strategies to use.